Dennis Lind

-Dennis Lind (born 3 February 1993 in Roskilde) is a Danish racing driver of Colombian descent who is currently participating in GT World Challenge Europe Endurance Cup and the British GT Championship.
+Dennis Marcel Galindo Lind (born 3 February 1993 in Roskilde) is a Danish racing driver of Colombian descent who is currently participating in GT World Challenge Europe Endurance Cup and the British GT Championship.
 He is the nephew and cousin of Formula One drivers Jan and Kevin Magnussen, respectively.
-Lind currently competes full-time in the GT World Challenge Europe Endurance Cup for JP Motorsport.
 He is both European and World Champion of Lamborghini Super Trofeo.